sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 This would become even more challenging, when we upgrade individual container images via kubernetes/app-package-manager.

 The tools that use syslog messages face higher latency, as they have to wait for syslog messages to arrive to an external repository.
-This latency could run in the order of minutes, oftent 10+.
+This latency could run in the order of minutes.

 ### Current
 ![image](https://user-images.githubusercontent.com/47282725/156665693-c701c4da-27a7-4257-9236-548898ff8092.png)